-How to Manage Your Period Over the Holidays
+How to Help Your Teen Manage Their Period Over the Holidays

-These simple hacks will help you make the most of the holiday season, even if your period hits.
+These simple hacks will help your teen make the most of the holiday season, even if their period hits.

 smiling portrait of teen